nckackerman/unity-card-game-sts-mvp/README.md

 Absolutely!
 Please reach out to nckackerman@gmail.com for any question about this code.
 Happy to help however I can :)

 ## Updates

+### 4/1/2021
+- Added event screen and a camp-event where player can rest and heal between fights.

+Whats next:
+- Need to expand content and make an interesting (but short) game loop that ends with a boss fight.
+Will want to do another larger refactoring before expanding content though.
+- Move distribuition off of AWS/web and onto steam

 ### 3/25/2021
 - create the basics for a "camp screen" where player can spend earned resources and plan out the next few encounters before returning to camp and continue the loop.
 - This feels like a good milestone for the project.
 Most large pieces are in place and the loop/skeleton for the game is in tact.